acmucsd/static-template/README.md

 ### How to Get Updates

 Templates are just forks!

-Follow this [stack overflow](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository/56577320) on how to get updates
+To streamline the process, you can pull any changes by running `yarn template:pull-changes`. (make sure you have committed all local changes before proceeding).

+if you had any errors look at this helpful [stack overflow](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository/56577320).